philc/book-notes/engineering/working in public - nadia eghbal.md

   increase with time.
 * "In reality, a widely used project makes itself unforkable because it's become more than just the code."
-* "Software incurs ongoing maintenance costs, but marginal (costs hat are a function of its users) and temporal (entropy, or costs associated with decay over time)."
+* "Software incurs ongoing maintenance costs, both marginal (costs that are a function of its users) and temporal (entropy, or costs associated with decay over time)."
-* Software has zero marginal cost?
-  * Software has zero marginal costs only in its static state.
-In an active state, the support required for additional users is a substantial cost (i.e. user support costs).
+* Does software have zero marginal cost?
+Yes, in its static state.
+But in its active state, the user support required for additional users is a substantial cost.
 * Temporal costs
   * "It's not just code itself that requires maintenance either, but all the supporting knowledge that surrounds it.
 When code changes, its documentation must also change.
 The most upvoted